-Denver is a high-altitude city with a unique climate that can create challenges for people with fibromyalgia.
-Due to its heightened elevation, Denver has thinner air and lower oxygen levels than most other cities in the U.S., which can exacerbate symptoms caused by fibromyalgia, such as fatigue and inflammation.
+Lakewood is a high-altitude city with a unique climate that can create challenges for people with fibromyalgia.
+Due to its heightened elevation, Lakewood has thinner air and lower oxygen levels than most other cities in the U.S., which can exacerbate symptoms caused by fibromyalgia, such as fatigue and inflammation.

 However, chiropractic care for fibromyalgia can be an effective treatment option that can reduce pain, improve mobility, and enhance overall health.
 Continue reading to learn more about the relationship between fibromyalgia and chiropractic care, as well as how a chiropractor can help alleviate symptoms.